AmneSampaio/AmneSampaio/README.md

 - 👯 I’m looking to collaborate on ...
 Java, Spring Boot
 - 🤔 I’m looking for help with ...
 Java, Spring Boot
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-Check out my [Linkedin](https://www.linkedin.com/in/amne-fredo/)!
+Take a look on my [Linkedin](https://www.linkedin.com/in/amne-fredo/)!
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 Lemon lover 🍋